fabio914/BeatmapAR/README.md

 Beat Saber map (a.k.a beatmap) visualizer in AR for iOS.

 This is a very early prototype!
-It's not optimized and a lot of improvements can be made, use at own risk!
+It's not optimized and a lot of improvements can be made, use at your own risk!

 ## Requirements